 Now for the Real Summit

 I don’t judge anyone.
-If hiking to the famous Roy’s Peak viewpoint is all you came for then that’s totally fine.
+If hiking to the famous Roy’s Peak viewpoint is all you came for, then that’s totally fine.
 You’re still a champion in my eyes for getting that far – it’s a hard climb!

-But you’re like me and just have to see the summit too, then keep on hiking, you’ve got a long way to go… Just kidding it’s only another 30 minutes of walking from here!
+But if you’re like me and just have to see the summit too, then keep on hiking, you’ve got a long way to go… Just kidding – it’s only another 30 minutes of walking from here!

-Seriously though, this last bit isn’t hard but I do recommend stopping along the way to see some other great views of Lake Wanaka and the surrounding mountains.
+Seriously though, this last bit isn’t hard, but I do recommend stopping along the way to see some other great views of Lake Wanaka and the surrounding mountains.
 As you can see in the picture above, you don’t have to line up at the famous viewpoint to get a great snap!

 At the summit, you can sit back and enjoy the magnificent view.
 From here you can really see just how far you hiked up!